2012 Houston Astros season: April

 On April 13, Miami native J. D. Martinez hit the first-ever home run in the newly-opened Marlins Park.
 With a runner on in the eighth, he hit an Edward Mujica offering into the Clevelander Bar beyond the left-field wall to tie the contest with the team in their first season having been rebranded the Miami Marlins.
+Lucas Harrell also uncorked the first wild pitch at Marlins Park during this game.